emtee40/SurvivalManual-wiki/FAQ.md

 *Q: I found a typo - do I have to live with it?*

 A: No - you are very invited to fix the typo or contribute other enhancements to the content via the wiki.

+*Q: Can we please have translations?*

+A: Yes - but it's complicated.
+You can read about this [here](TranslatorNotes).
+That said I will start with partial translation support ( some sections and in app translations ) soon and there are already a lot of translators standing by already ( thanks a lot for this ).
+But first the current content has to be improved more.
+It would be great help if people could break up the images with lists into markdown which is easier to translate and needs less space.